PARTIAL BIRD LIST FOR SEYMOUR TOWNSHIP,

 Indigo Bunting Passerina cyanea Passerin indigo Bruant indigo

-Eastern Towhee Pipilo erythrophthalmus Tohi à flancs roux Rufous-sided towhee, Tohi commun FS
+Eastern Towhee Pipilo erythrophthalmus Tohi à flancs roux Rufous-sided towhee, Tohi commun FSM

 American Tree Sparrow 1998-2020 Spizella arborea Bruant hudsonien Tree sparrow; Pinson hudsonien F